 Lord of the Rings

 The Lord of the Rings trilogy remains to be one of the most epic fantasy film franchise in history.
 These films are a perfect example of taking the core components of the film and turning it into a visual journey that perfectly captures the sense of adventure, danger, and bonds of friendship.

-Admittedly, I’ve not read the book, but I’ve spoken to quite a few people who loved both the book and the film saying that while it deviated from the books, as expeced, it still captured the spirit of the book.
-It also demonstrates the compelling nature of traveling in space and did an impressive job of aesthetically featuring Mars as a character of its own, with it’s imposing visual structure and the challenges this planet presents our main character.
+Admittedly, I’ve not read the book, but I’ve spoken to quite a few people who loved both the book and the film saying that while it deviated from the books, as expected, it still captured the spirit of the book.
+It also demonstrates the compelling nature of travelling in space and did an impressive job of aesthetically featuring Mars as a character of its own, with it’s imposing visual structure and the challenges this planet presents our main character.
 Plus, Sean Bean’s throwaway Lord of the Rings comment was a fangirl highlight.